Jeff Yankow (Ph.D., The Ohio State University) joined the Furman economics

 recognizing the best paper written on an economics topic in a given

 An accomplished sportsman and seasoned traveler, Dr. Yankow played minor league baseball in the Kansas City Royals' farm system prior to attending graduate school.
-In 2010, he lived for six months in Ukraine and served as an official international observer for the Ukrainian presidential election of that year.
+In 2010, he lived for six months in Ukraine and served as an official international observer of the Ukrainian presidential election in that year.
 A mountaineering hobbyist, he climbed Mount Rainier in June of 2014.